EMHMoloney/Trampoline-Buyer-Guide/README.md

 - and submit the data to an external site.
 Result: After testing with valid and invalid inputs,
 - the form performs as expected.
 - **Dropdown Menu** - Expected-move navigation to page area indicated.
-- Result: moves pagearea requested to the middle of view.
+- Result: moves page area requested to the middle of view.

 ### Acessibility